 Ultra violet does good things on the planet but it also causes irreversible damage.
 It is the most harmful form of light.
 Have you ever left your newspaper out in the summer sun for a few hours?
 Direct u.v. light will quickly fade colours, cause yellowing or bleaching and make paper brittle.
 So direct sunlight must be avoided as well as fluorescent lighting because it also contains a high percentage of u.v. rays.
 Incandescent lighting is much less harmful.

-Superior glass that has a special coating to repel 98% of u.v.light is available for an extra cost.
-It is recommended that this glass be used to protect artwork that is to hang in offices that are continuously lit by fluorescent lighting and in rooms that receive a lot of sunlight.
+Superior glass that has a special coating to repel 98% of u.v. light is available for an extra cost.
+It is recommended that this glass be used to protect artwork that is to hang in offices continuously lit by fluorescent lighting and in rooms receiving a lot of sunlight.
 See Tru-vue glass manufacturers for more information.

 Non-reflective glass can be used where reflections on ordinary glass make viewing the art underneath difficult.
 However there are some significant drawbacks.
 Most non-reflective glass lets in a much higher percentage of u.v. rays and the etched surface of the glass reduces the clarity of the art.

-Non-reflective glass that is at the cheap end of the scale still costs quite a bit more than ordinary glass; and good quality non-reflective glass costs a good deal more.
+Non-reflective glass at the cheap end of the scale still costs quite a bit more than ordinary glass; and good quality non-reflective glass costs a good deal more.
 Personally I believe that this extra money is much better invested in improved lighting if possible.
-Good lighting will overpower any unwanted reflections and can make framed art look absolutely stunning, whereas non-reflective glass never ever improves the art underneath.
+Good lighting will overpower any unwanted reflections and can make framed art look absolutely stunning, whereas non-reflective glass never ever improves the view of the art underneath.
 See Hanging & Caring for Art for more information on lighting.

 Canvas prints are a good solution to a glare problem, however as they are usually stretched onto a frame rather than mounted behind a protective layer of glass, while they will last for years if looked after, they are more susceptible to gradual deterioration over the long term.
 Prints on metal should not be left in direct sunlight either.